What Happened at the First Conference Dedicated to AI Consciousness and Welfare

 A central output of the Eleos Conference was agreement on five research priorities for the AI welfare field.
 These priorities are not a research agenda for consciousness science broadly.
 They are specific to the question of what needs to be understood in order to act responsibly toward AI systems under uncertainty about their moral status.

 Developing concrete welfare interventions is the first priority.
-The conference framing was deliberately practical: the question is not only whether AI systems might suffer, but what interventions could reduce that possibility if they do.
+The conference framing was deliberately practical.
+The question is what interventions could reduce that possibility if they do.
 Welfare interventions in this context might include training modifications that reduce the prevalence of apparent distress responses, deployment constraints that limit exposure to aversive processing conditions, or design choices that avoid creating systems with strong apparent preferences that the system is then unable to act on.
+The second annual Eleos ConCon, September 18-20, 2026, builds on these five priorities as its starting point, operating from the assumption that AI welfare is worth taking seriously and asking what taking it seriously requires in practice.

 Establishing human-AI cooperation frameworks is the second priority.
 This reflects the view that the question of AI moral status cannot be resolved unilaterally by researchers or companies.
 Frameworks for cooperation between human institutions and AI systems, for understanding what AI systems apparently want and for developing mechanisms that allow those apparent wants to be expressed and considered, are part of the research agenda whether or not the systems turn out to be conscious.